heynovaio/heynovaio/src/blog/building-a-climate-friendly-web-part-1.md

 ## Lost in the details

 While customers, clients, and leadership can have a massive impact on delivering climate-conscious online experiences, the people planning, designing, building, testing, and hosting the end product have an even larger footprint over the lifetime of online content.
-Check in next month when we look closer at the choices you can make as an individual or team working to create products for the web.
+Check in next time when we look closer at the choices you can make as an individual or team working to create products for the web.

 ![line drawing of the earth with coloured shapes floating around it](../images/eco-anxious-globe.png)